 Millions of tourists come to visit Hawaii each and every year – and many times, they are quite unprepared, because their Hawaii Packing List doesn’t reming them of the things that they’ll forget to bring!
 Sure, everyone knows to pack swimwear and flip-flops (slippers for locals), but Hawaii adventures require a bit more than that.
-So to help you out, here is a Hawaii Packing List for all the items you won’t think to bring (a Hawaii Packing List pdf is available at the end of the post).
+So to help you out, here is a fantastic Hawaii packing list for you to reference.

-Are you looking for the best place to watch the sunset on Oahu, Hawaii?
+Are you looking for where to watch the best sunset on Oahu, Hawaii?
 This recommendation from a Hawaii local has everything you need to know.

 I’ve been kind of obsessed with sunsets lately.
 I mean, check out my Instagram feed where four out of the last five of my posts are of sunsets (or sunrises).
 I completely believe that Hawaii has the best sunsets – and I say this after watches sunsets in dozens of locations, including California, Switzerland, and Australia.
-But where exactly is the best place to watch the sunset on Oahu, Hawaii?
+But the question is where can you watch the best sunsets on Oahu, Hawaii?

-Continue reading “The Absolute Best Place to Watch the Sunset on Oahu, Hawaii”
+Continue reading “Where to Watch the Best Sunsets on Oahu, Hawaii”

 Hawaii, as a place of diverse cultures and languages, has developed its own dialect, known as “pidgin”.
 Before I left Hawaii to go to school on the “mainland” (also known as the continental U.S.), I didn’t realize how often pidgin made its way into our everyday forms of speech.
 So to help you out, here is a list of 24 local pidgin words you need to know when visiting Hawaii.